Mandurah line: Construction

-State Parliament passed the Railway (Jandakot to Perth) Bill in November 2002 to authorise the Jandakot to Perth section.
+State Parliament passed the Railway (Jandakot to Perth) Act 2002 in November 2002 to authorise the Jandakot to Perth section.
 To secure the support of the Greens and defeat an opposition motion for the bill to be sent to a parliamentary committee, the government committed to building South Perth station by 2010.
 Public comments for the environmental review began soon thereafter.
-The Environmental Protection Authority recommended to the minister for the environment, that the South West Metropolitan Railway be approved.
+The Environmental Protection Authority recommended to the minister for the environment that the South West Metropolitan Railway be approved.
 The minister, Judy Edwards, approved the project in November 2003.
 As part of the environmental approval, fauna underpasses were required to be built within Leda Nature Reserve and Rockingham Lakes Regional Park.